SeadSilajdzic/ambulance-v2/README.md

 <h2>The idea on how this application should work</h2>
-1. Patients are able to send appointment request over fronted form
+1. Patients are able to send appointment request over frontend form
 2. Reception receives appointment request and approves it or reject

     2.1 If appointment is approved user will get mail that appointment is accepted with all the information related to appointment (date & doctor + auto generated password and username)